2020–21 United States Senate special election in Georgia: By county

+By congressional district

+Despite losing the statewide runoff, Loeffler won eight of 14 congressional districts.

 Election-related lawsuits

 Republicans filed two federal and one state lawsuit in December to restrict the January 5 vote.
 On December 17, Judge Eleanor L. Ross found that plaintiffs lacked standing based on possible future harm to toss out a consent decree regarding signatures on absentee ballot applications.
-Judge James Randal Hall threw out another case which tried to block the use of drop boxes for absentee ballots.
+Judge James Randal Hall threw out another case that tried to block the use of drop boxes for absentee ballots.
 A third lawsuit, to restrict the use of drop boxes, was heard in state court on December 24.

-On December 18, a federal judge threw out a Republican lawsuit alleging that out-of-state residents were voting in the runoff election, as Republican attorney Bill Price has recommended.
+On December 18, a federal judge threw out a Republican lawsuit alleging that out-of-state residents were voting in the runoff election, as Republican attorney Bill Price had recommended.
 Another lawsuit was filed against the use of voting machines manufactured by Dominion Voting Systems, alleging that election officials are handling mail-in absentee ballots improperly and illegally.

-Judge Leslie Abrams Gardner, sister of Democratic politician Stacey Abrams, of the United States District Court for the Middle District of Georgia rejected the attempted purge of 4,000 voters in Muscogee County and Ben Hill County, Georgia on December 29.
+Judge Leslie Abrams Gardner, sister of Democratic politician Stacey Abrams, of the United States District Court for the Middle District of Georgia rejected the attempted purge of 4,000 voters in Muscogee County and Ben Hill County, Georgia, on December 29.
 The ruling means the voters were able to participate in the January 5 runoff election.
 The ruling was amended to allow provisional voting to prevent election-day challenges.